The Section on Ethnomethodology and Conversation Analysis' Best Book Award

 2013: Morana Alac, University of California, San Diego, Handling Digital Brains.
 A Laboratory Study of Multimodal Semiotic Interaction in the Age of Computers.
 MIT Press.
 2011.

-The Section on Ethnomethodology and Conversation Analysis' Lifetime Achievement Award
+The Section on Ethnomethodology and Conversation Analysis' Garfinkel-Sacks Award for Distinguished Scholarship

 2015: Jeff Coulter, Boston University